laurakond/artly-api/README.md

 - Bid model status field logic (put method)
   - I referred to DRF documentation and a fellow student's project in order to implement the bid status functionality.
 The code used from the project is AsiaWi's [Snap it up](https://github.com/AsiaWi/snap-it-up-backend/blob/main/offers/views.py).
-    - other resources are noted in the general resources section.
+    - Other resources are noted in the general resources section.

 ### General resources: